- 6 Months

 With this qualification, you will have acquired the fundamental knowledge which underpins both this and other fields of engineering.

 You must complete 12 credit points comprising four core units.
 There are no electives in this program.
-The program duration is six months across two terms, and you will study two units per term.
+The full-time program duration is six months over 1 semester (or part-time equivalent).
 For further study, graduates may consider EIT’s Bachelor of Science (Mechanical Engineering).

 |Semester||Unit Code||Subjects||Credit Points|